Deuthe/StageNow_Bufab_Flos/README.md

 If you need to exit kiosk mode:

 - Tap the **Back button 5 times**.
-- The device will **prompt for a 4-digit password**, but you **won’t be able to type it**.
+- The device will **prompt for a 4-digit password**, but you **won’t be able to type it because the NoKeyboard app won't let you**.
 - Instead, you must **scan a barcode containing that 4-digit password**.
-- This barcode must be created **in advance** by the same user who enrolled the device (if not, you can find this 4-digit password in the Intune settings).
+- This barcode can be created **in advance** [Here](https://barcode.tec-it.com/en/?data=Input%20the%20password%20here) (you can find this 4-digit password in the Intune settings).

-After exiting kiosk mode, you can reactivate the Android keyboard by repeating the NoKeyBoard steps and switching back to your preferred input method.

 > ⚠️ This step is **critical** for ensuring smooth operation of the custom **EWMS** application.

+After exiting kiosk mode, you can reactivate the Android keyboard by switching back to your preferred input method in the keyboard settings.

 ---